 For medical questions, we encourage you to review our information with your doctor.

-Prostate cancer survivors can be affected by a number of health problems, but often a major concern is facing cancer again.
+Pancreatic cancer survivors can be affected by a number of health problems, but often a major concern is facing cancer again.
 Cancer that comes back after treatment is called a recurrence.
-But some cancer survivors may develop a new, unrelated cancer later.
+But some cancer survivors develop a new, unrelated cancer later.
 This is called a second cancer.

-Unfortunately, being treated for prostate cancer doesn’t mean you can’t get another cancer.
-Men who have had prostate cancer can still get the same types of cancers that other men get.
+Unfortunately, being treated for pancreatic cancer doesn’t mean you can’t get another cancer.
+People who have had pancreatic cancer can still get the same types of cancers that other people get.
 In fact, they might be at higher risk for certain types of cancer.

-After completing treatment for prostate cancer, you should still see your doctors regularly.
-Let them know about any new symptoms or problems, because they could be caused by the cancer coming back or by a new disease or second cancer.
+After completing treatment, you should still see your doctor regularly.
+Report any new symptoms or problems, because they could be caused by the cancer spreading or coming back, or by a new disease or second cancer.

-Prostate cancer survivors should also follow the American Cancer Society guidelines for the early detection of cancer, such as those for colorectal and lung cancer.
-Most experts don’t recommend any other testing to look for second cancers unless you have symptoms or if you or your family have an inherited genetic syndrome.
+Pancreatic cancer survivors should also follow the American Cancer Society guidelines for the early detection of cancer, such as those for colorectal, breast, cervical, and prostate cancer.
+Screening tests can find some cancers early, when they are likely to be treated more successfully.
+For people who have had pancreatic cancer, most experts don’t recommend any additional testing to look for second cancers unless you have symptoms or if you or your family have an inherited genetic syndrome.

 There are steps you can take to lower your risk and stay as healthy as possible.
-For example, prostate cancer survivors should do their best to stay away from all tobacco products and tobacco smoke.
-Smoking can increase the risk of bladder cancer, as well as increase the risk of many other cancers.
+For example, people who have had pancreatic cancer should do their best to stay away from tobacco products.
+Not smoking lowers the chance of developing most lung cancers, and may help decrease the possibility of a new pancreatic cancer from forming.

-To help maintain good health, prostate cancer survivors should also:
+To help maintain good health, pancreatic cancer survivors should also:

 These steps may also lower the risk of some other health problems.